sphinx-doc/sphinx-autobuild/README.rst

 Notifications for build cycles
 ------------------------------

-When running sphinx-autobuild as a daemon, users may need to be notified when the build starts and ends (require libnotify and a notification server).
+As an example of using the ``--pre-build`` and ``--post-build`` arguments, the command below uses `notify-send` to send a notification when a build starts and finishes.

 .. code-block:: bash